microsoft/ML-For-Beginners/NLP/1-Introduction-to-NLP/assignment.md

 ## Instructions

 In this lesson, you programmed a basic bot with whom to chat.
 This bot gives random answers until you say 'bye'.
 Can you make the answers a little less random, and trigger answers if you say specific things, like 'why' or 'how'?
 Think a bit how machine learning might make this type of work less manual as you extend your bot.
+You can use NLTK or TextBlob libraries to make your tasks easier.

 ## Rubric